Skip to product information

 Drying

-The oxidized leaves are dried to reduce the humidity to a minimum.
+The oxidized leaves are dried to reduce moisture to a minimum.

 • tea processing: sorting of black tea